 I breathed a sigh of relief, Ah!
 Everyone is free to run at their own pace.
 The slower people left earlier and the quicker ones leave later.
 We didn’t have to run in a group.

 The weather was muggy and humid and the run was more than a little difficult for this out of shape traveler.

 We made it back with 10 minutes to spare before class started at 7:30.
 Just enough time to have our hands wrapped for us since we had no idea what we were doing and to do a little skipping.

-They can have up to 80 students at a time.
+They can have up to 80 students training at a time.
 During our stay, we averaged about 50 people at the gym each day.

 The groups are divided into beginners and the rest of the gang that have experience.

 The drill went on for an hour as he corrected our technique and checked to make sure that we knew what we were doing.

-In between drills we had to stop and do 10 pushups before grabbing water.
+In between drills, we had to stop and do 10 pushups before grabbing water.
 A couple of weeks of this and we are going to be buffed.

 At 9:00 am we all gathered together with the advanced students for more stretching.

-With a quick bow in prayer position we thanked our instructors for the morning and went to our rooms to wait out the rest of the day until the afternoon session began.
+With a quick bow in prayer position, we thanked our instructors for the morning and went to our rooms to wait out the rest of the day until the afternoon session began.

 About Rawai Muay Thai

-Run by Diana and here husband Tuk, it is well organized and definitely caters to the western market.
+Run by Diana and her husband Tuk, it is well organized and definitely caters to the western market.